Health

 What Causes Tuberculosis?

-TB is caused by the Mycobacterium tuberculosis bacterium, a slow-growing pathogen with a thick, waxy cell wall, making it resistant to many treatments.
+The bacterium Mycobacterium tuberculosis is slow-growing with a thick, waxy cell wall that makes it resistant to many treatments.

 TB & Respiratory Diseases: Cross-Discipline Impact

-🔗 Studies link air pollution and poor urban sanitation to higher TB transmission rates.
+• Pollution and poor urban sanitation contribute to higher TB transmission.

 🔗 Read More: TB & Environmental Health Impact